DiggnDeeper/wp-dapp/readme.txt

 == Upgrade Notice ==

-= 0.4 =
+= 0.5.0 =
-This update adds automatic updates functionality and fixes the duplicate settings menu issue.
+This update removes the complex GitHub updater component and replaces it with a simpler notification system, improving stability across different hosting environments.